Tan Son Nhat International Airport: Expansion

 Because Long Thanh will not be ready for service until at least 2025, Tan Son Nhat must expand to meet the increasing demand.
-In January 2017, Airport Design and Construction Consultancy (ADCC) presented 3 proposals to expand the airport.
+In January 2017, Airport Design and Construction Consultancy (ADCC) presented three proposals to expand the airport.
 Vietnam's Deputy Prime Minister Trịnh Đình Dũng agreed to proceed a US$860 million upgrade proposal for final review before submitting to the government.
 Under the chosen proposal, there would be a new mixed-use Terminal 3 and a civil-use Terminal 4 (to be built on the south side of the airport), a parallel taxiway between the existing runways and technical hangars on the northeast.
-The estimated time to complete the upgrade would be 3 years and the airport would then have a capacity of 43–45 million passengers annually.
+The estimated time to complete the upgrade would be three years and the airport would then have a capacity of 43–45 million passengers annually.
 The decision was controversial due to the fact that the golf course immediately north of SGN would remain untouched despite the urgent need of airport expansion.
 The Minister of Transport Trương Quang Nghĩa explained that the airport could not be expanded northward due to costs and environmental impact.
 On 12 June 2017, Prime Minister Nguyễn Xuân Phúc requested the Ministry of Transport to research the prospect of constructing a third runway at Tan Son Nhut International Airport.
 The French consulting company ADP Ingénierie (ADPi) was subsequently hired to provide a second opinion for the project.

 In March 2018, ADPi presented their plan for the expansion.
 The firm advised against the construction of a third runway and supported a southward expansion plan.
-Without a new runway, Tan Son Nhut has a maximum capacity of 51 million passengers per year – a number ADPi predicted SGN to reach in 2025, in time for the opening of Long Thanh.
+Without a new runway, Tan Son Nhat has a maximum capacity of 51 million passengers per year – a number ADPi predicted SGN to reach in 2025, in time for the opening of Long Thanh.
 However, an independent consultancy of Ho Chi Minh City believed it could reach up to 80 million by the time Long Thanh was supposed to open, in accordance with reports by Boeing or the International Air Transport Association.
 As such, they proposed a three-phase northward expansion plan that would see a new runway and two new terminals to increase the airport's capacity to 70 million passengers per year.

 On 28 March 2018, Prime Minister Nguyễn Xuân Phúc ultimately selected the ADPi proposal as the basis for the expansion of the airport.
 This proposal includes a new Terminal 3 with a designed capacity of 20 million passengers per year south of Runway 07R/25L, additional facilities in the north area where a golf court currently occupies as well as improvements and constructions of access points for the airport.